-This increases the relative humidity under the dome.
-This, in turn, helps to keep the growing medium moist, and encourages seed germination.
+This trapped moisture increases the relative humidity under the dome.
+This keeps the growing medium moist, which encourages seed germination.

-If you wish, you can make your own humidity dome – more on this later.
-However, you can also buy humidity domes in many shapes and sizes.
+If you wish, you can make your own humidity dome (more on this later).
+You can also buy humidity domes in many shapes and sizes, including:

-Many domes will fit a standard 10” by 20” plant propagation tray.
+Many domes will fit a standard size 10” by 20” plant propagation tray (seed tray).
 If you also want to propagate plants from cuttings, choose a taller tray.

 Does A Humidity Dome Need Holes?

 Strictly speaking, a humidity dome does not need holes.
-The purpose of the dome is to trap moisture in the air underneath the cover, to increase humidity.
+The purpose of the dome is to trap moisture in the air underneath the cover and increase humidity.

-In some cases, vent holes in a dome may be helpful if high humidity is a problem.
+In some cases, vent holes in a dome are helpful if high humidity is a problem.
 For instance, high humidity levels over extended periods of time can lead to mold growth in soil or on seedlings.
-This makes vent holes in a dome more attractive if you are planting seeds that take a longer time to germinate.

-Vent holes are often found on the top or sides of a humidity dome, but you can put them anywhere you wish if you make a custom dome.
+Vent holes are often found on the top or sides of a humidity dome.
+You can put the vent holes anywhere you want if you make a custom dome.

 Do You Need Light To Germinate Seeds In A Humidity Dome?

-No, you do not need light to germinate seeds in a humidity dome.
-Seeds use gravity to determine which way to grow, so they do not need light as a cue to help them.
+As a result, most do not need light as a cue to help them germinate.
 In fact, many seeds sprout in complete darkness, buried far underground.

 However, the story changes after your seeds germinate.
 Seedlings do need light to grow, and they will find it in any way they can.

-If there is a low level of light, the seedlings will “stretch” themselves out as they grow towards the light.
+If there is not enough light, the seedlings will “stretch” themselves out as they grow towards the light.
 Over time, the seedlings will become “leggy”, or long and spindly, as they continue to stretch themselves out to get closer to a weak light source.

-To prevent seedlings from becoming long and leggy, provide grow lights after the seedlings germinate, or put the seedlings in an area with some sunlight.
-Just make sure to harden the seedlings off properly.
+To prevent seedlings from becoming long and leggy, provide grow lights after the seedlings germinate.
+Another option is to put the seedlings in an area with enough sunlight (such as a bright windowsill).

 For more information, check out this article on seeds and seedlings from the Penn State University Extension.

-You should remove the humidity dome after the seeds germinate and turn into small seedlings.
+According to the University of New Hampshire, you should remove the humidity dome after the first leaves appear on the seedlings.
 The time will vary depending on the plant, but it will range from a few days to a few weeks.

-If you leave the dome on too long, you risk creating conditions where mold and other fungi can grow.
-This puts your entire seed tray at risk, so be sure to monitor the seeds every day and pull off the dome when the time comes.
+If you leave the humidity dome on for too long, you risk creating conditions where mold and other fungi can grow.
+This puts your entire seed tray at risk.

 If your seeds germinate at different times, you can try using the vent holes on the humidity dome to adjust the humidity level.
-However, it is better to avoid this problem entirely, if possible.
+However, it is better to avoid this problem entirely.

-One way to do this is to put all of the same type of seed under dome.
+One way to do this is to plant only seeds of the same type under a dome.
 That way, most of the seeds will germinate at around the same time.

 As mentioned earlier, you should “harden off” your seedlings after the dome comes off.
 This means that you prepare them for the garden and the outside world by gradually getting exposing them to their new conditions.